 Fr Colin's spiritual and practical legacy was immense.

-We ask Fr Colin to pray that religious and Lay men and women will again catch the vision to be instruments of Gods mercy in Mary's name.
-May we work to build a Marian church of mercy for the greater glory of God and the honour of his mother and we pray for the full flowering of Fr Colin's vision for Laity.
+We ask Fr Colin to pray that Lay and Religious Marists will again catch the vision to be instruments of Gods mercy in Mary's name.
+May we work to build a Marian church of mercy for the greater glory of God and the honour of his mother.
+We pray for the full flowering of Fr Colin's vision for Laity.
 Jean Claude Colin website